alexandraguillen12/Dorm-Review-App/intellij/doc/use-cases/Searching-for-room.md

 # Use case name, Searching for a room

 ## 1. Primary actor and goals
---Students--:- Their goals are to search for a room that accompany them the most like how big is that or is it a single or not.
+--Students--:- Their goals are to search for a room that accompany them in any dorms. in any cases like how big is that or is it a single or not.